vishalbhojane/my-notes/theory/javascript/Intermediate/Closure.md

-Closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+Closure is the combination of a function bundled together with references to its surrounding state (the lexical environment).
 Closure gives you access to an outer function’s scope from an inner function.

 **Imp**: To use a closure, define a function inside another function and expose it.
 To expose a function, return it or pass it to another function.